boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Transport Network Segments and Network Slice Instantiation {#sec-tn-nsi}

-Based on the reference design, the connectivity between NFs can be decomposed into three main types of segments. {{fig-end-to-end}} depicts the different segments:
+In reference to architecture in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main types of segments that are shown in {{fig-end-to-end}}:

-*  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
+*  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or connects a NF to a CE (e.g., NF1-CE).
 This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
-The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
+The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration.
 The realization of this segment does not involve the Transport Network Orchestration.

 * Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this segment is controlled by an RFC XXXX NSC.